 As already written in a previous article , the NAR file itself isn’t quite nice as a wire format:

-• While nix copy has an option to write .ls files alongside the NAR files, it feels very bolted on, and doesn’t have any trust root.
+files alongside the NAR files, it feels very bolted on, and doesn’t have any trust root. - Even with

 While thinking about how substitution between a nix-casync binary cache and a local client should look like, I quickly realized what I’m really looking for was a generic remote store protocol, so all the improvements could be used in Tvix , and other projects.